p-kon/InvestHelper/README.md

 To do:
 	-> add USA market - almost finished,
+	-> add ETF funds,
-	-> add crypto,
+	-> add EU market,
-	-> refactoring - decide if US, PL and Crpyto have similar fields that can be separated into parent class (to use Inheritance/Polymorphism), -> refactoring - add unit tests,
+	-> refactoring - decide if US, PL, ETF and EU have similar fields that can be separated into parent class (to use Inheritance/Polymorphism), -> refactoring - add unit tests,
 	-> refactoring - add error management + create error log file.